 - Host a campfire cookout - invite your neighbors

-- Bible Hero Dress Up Party- have each child dress up in their favorite bible hero and have them do a skit.
+- Bible Hero Dress Up party have each child dress up in their favorite bible hero and have them do a skit.

 - Family Harvest of Blessings Party – this looks so FUN!

 I found these 10 TOP ten Christian costumes that are so creative.
+My daughter wants to be Ella along with every other 4 year old on the planet.

 I found several FREE printable tracts here, here, and here.